9 Super Effective and Simple Time Management Strategies to Make the Most of Your Potential

 - Decide what you really want(it’s easy to lose yourself in the noise of the world)

-Once you decide then rewrite your most important goals every day.
+Once you decide, then every day read your Major Definite Purpose and rewrite your most important goals.

 - Make a list of specific actions to achieve your goals and identify your most important tasks.